damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 In the body of a function we have a logic in which:

-- the passed objs is checked ((if not sent, the function is returned))
+- the passed objs is checked ((if not sent, the function is returned)),
 - a DOM elements are searched if the passed elements are a reference,
 - the helperLogic function is created, in which, classes on the elements are added or removed depending on the arguments passed to helper,
 - at the very end, when the delay value has been passed to the function, the setTimeout function is called with created helperLogic function and returned in the helper (because of the setTimeout specific id that it returns), if delay value is not passed, the helperLogic function itself is called.

 <br/>

-To understand how to use this helper in practice, below is an example of its use in changeColor method of SelectCharUI object (scripts/objects/SelectCharUI.js):
+To understand how to use this helper in practice, below is an example of its use in changeColor method of SelectCharUI object:

 ```
+//scripts/objects/SelectCharUI.js file:

     setClassesFn({
       toggle,
       objs: [